Periyasaamy Thooran: Contributions to Tamil literature

 His songs were published in five volumes entitled 'Isai Mani Manjari'.
 Other publications include 'Thooran Stories' (1962), 'Nalla Nalla Paattu' (1965), 'Call of the Wild' and 'Bharati' for children, some of which were purchased by Tamil Isai Sangam.

 He was Chief Editor from 1948 to 1978 of the Tamil Encyclopedia which ran to ten volumes.
 The credit for bringing out the first-ever Children's Encyclopaedia in Tamil in ten volumes goes to him.

+Personal life

+Thooran was married to Kaliyammal.
+Their marriage occurred on 30 April 1939, when Thooran was already 30, which was considered late in those days.
+The couple went to have four children together - three daughters namely Saradamani, Vasantha and Vijayalakshmi, and a son named Swathanthira Kumar, who was born in the same year as India got Independence, and was named in memory of it.

+During his last years, Thooran dealt with numerous diseases related to advanced age.
+He suffered a massive stroke in 1980 which almost halted his career.
+Though he survived it, he could not continue his work due to its impact, and died on 20 January 1987, aged 78.